An Optimal Switching Approach for Bird Migration: Numerical Results

-To better investigate the behavior of individuals under the change of optimal controls, we utilize stochastic simulation method introduced in sub-section \ref{sec:stochastic simulation}.
-Here, we mainly concern how the behavior at stop-over site change as the optimal control changes, which can be studied explicitly by observing the change of duration of staying at each stop-over site $\overline{L_k}$.} By a stochastic simulation of migrations with total m individuals with optimal control given by \eqref{e.4.11} and \eqref{e.4.12}, $\overline{L_k}$ can be obtained by
+To better investigate the behavior of individuals under the change of optimal control, we utilize stochastic simulation method introduced in sub-section \ref{sec:stochastic simulation}.
+Here, we mainly observe the change in behavior at stopover site as the optimal control varies, which can be studied explicitly by observing the change of duration of staying at each stopover site $\overline{L_k}$.
+By a stochastic simulation of migrations with total $m$ individuals with optimal control given by \eqref{e.4.11} and \eqref{e.4.12}, $\overline{L_k}$ can be obtained by

-where $D_{jk}$ denotes the length of stay of some individual j at stop-over site k.
-Then, $\overline{L}^d_j$, the average length of stay at a particular stop-over site after incorporating deterioration, can be obtained by repeating the previous simulation procedures.
+where $D_{jk}$ denotes the {duration of staying} of the $j$-th individual at the $k$-th stopover site.
+Then, $\overline{L}^d_j$, the average length of stay at a particular stopover site after incorporating deterioration, can be obtained by repeating the previous simulation procedures.
 Taking a different value of $\lambda$, the direct impact of a different level of deterioration on the length of stay at a stopover site can be studied as shown in Figure \ref{fig:LOS against lamda}, in which the length of stay at each stopover site was displayed.

-Based on our numerical results as shown in Figure \ref{fig:LOS against lamda}, we have three main observations as follows. \begin{itemize} \item For the stop-over site $k=2$, beyond the critical deterioration level $\lambda=0.65$, the average duration of staying is 0, which again explains the loss of statistical correlation between $V(0,0)$ and deterioration level $\lambda$ after $\lambda = 0.65$ in Figure \ref{fig:V(0,0) against lamda}.
-This observation is also consistent with the observation of \cite{lehikoinen2017counteracting} that migratory birds were forced to choose sub-optimal stop-over sites due to the degradation of optimal stop-over site, which result in less successful migrations. \item When $\lambda \leq 0.65$, there is no clear correlation between the length of stay at stopover site 2 and deterioration level $\lambda$, differing from the negative correlation observed in \cite{smith2012trends}, where migratory individuals were observed to spend less time at the stop-over site gradually.
-An explanation is provided in the next paragraph.
+Based on our numerical results in Figure \ref{fig:LOS against lamda}, we have three main observations as follows. \begin{itemize} \item For the stopover site $k=2$, beyond the critical deterioration level $\lambda=0.5$, the average duration of staying drops levels off at $0$, which explains why $V(0,0)$ is no longer senstive to further increase in deterioration level $\lambda$ for $\lambda > 0.5$ (see Figure \ref{fig:V(0,0) against lamda}).
+In \cite{lehikoinen2017counteracting}, it is reported that migratory birds were forced to choose sub-optimal stopover sites due to the degradation of optimal stopover site, which result in less successful migrations.

+\item When $\lambda \leq 0.5$, there is no clear correlation between the length of stay at stopover site 2 and deterioration level $\lambda$, differing from the negative correlation observed in \cite{smith2012trends}, where migratory individuals were observed to spend less time at the stopover site gradually.